virteal/l8/README.md

 In a function, statements are executed in a purely sequentiel order.
 That restriction does not apply with steps in a task.
 While the sequential order is still the "normal", steps that run in parallel paths can also exist.
-Such steps are the result of "forks".
+Such steps can be the result of "forks".
 When all forks are done, the forks "join" and execution continues with the next normal step.
+When using a generator, the steps of the producer and those of the consumer are executed alternatively when .yield() and .next() are called to handle a new generated results.

 Promises
 --------